Lonestar827/CrowBot/README.md

 dandyism!credits:
   shows where credit is due

-commands available to admins (Role Manegers)
+commands available to the bot owner

 dandyism!view:
-  allows you to look at the available stanzas and submitions
+  allows you to look at the available stanzas and submitions and edit the current txt files

+dandyism!save:
+  writes the current arrays to the txt files

+dandyism!exit:
+	saves the current arrays to the txt files and logs out